Hello, I Love You: Stereo single

 At the time the single was released, stereo 45 rpm records were generally unknown – especially in the Top 40 format.
 This recording by the Doors was promoted as one of the first rock 45 rpm records in stereo.
 It includes a long musical sweep about 1:20 into the song, starting at the left channel and panning across into the right channel, in a very ostentatious demonstration of stereo effect.
 This release, along with the Rascals' hit song, "A Beautiful Morning", are credited with initiating the industry changeover to stereo recordings as the norm for 45 rpm singles.
 Early American pressings of the single used the title "Hello I Love You Won’t You Tell Me Your Name".

+Reception

+In a 1968 interview, Morrison said, "Sure, 'Hello, I Love You' isn't one of our best songs, but I am not ashamed of it.
+Really I like the other side ["Love Street"] better.
+I was hoping they would flip it and play that, but they haven't.”
+The single was declared by Billboard as a "solid dance beat throughout."
+Cash Box said that it is "a steady paced blues track with explosive close (and a stereo gimmick)."
+Record World said that "The Doors have fun with [the song] and so will their teen following."

 Charts and certifications

 The song spent two weeks at No. 1 and was also in the Top 5 at the same time as Jose Feliciano's version of "Light My Fire".
 This put two of the Doors' tunes simultaneously in the Top 5.
-The single was declared by Billboard as a "solid dance beat throughout."
-Cash Box said that it is "a steady paced blues track with explosive close (and a stereo gimmick)."
 On its first appearance on the Canadian charts it was listed under the B-side title.